Factorio Auxiliary DocsVersion 2.0.26

 • The second part is the name of the API member being linked to.
 What this can be depends on the stage that's indicated beforehand.
 Examples would be LuaGuiElement or on_player_created for runtime:, and RecipePrototype or EnergySource for prototype:.

 • Note that this can be the name of some stage-specific auxiliary pages instead.
-Namely, 'classes', 'events', 'concepts', 'defines' and 'builtin_types' for runtime:, and 'prototypes', 'types' for prototype:.
+Namely, 'classes', 'events', 'concepts', for runtime:, and 'prototypes', 'types' for prototype:.

 • The third, optional part of an internal link can specify a certain sub-member to refer to.
 Its format is ::<name>, where name is the name of a class method or attribute, or a prototype/type property.
 It is invalid for any other member type.